 Here are seven simple steps you should take before you officially self-publish your book to get the biggest release possible!

-#7: Make Sure Your Title Stands Out
+#7: Make Sure Your Book Title Stands Out

 You may have started with a title in mind, or you may have held off on this decision until you were finished writing.
 Either way, you’ll want to brainstorm some fresh book titles now that your manuscript has been fully written.